AndyLobjois/LLB-CustomModels/D.s.m/ReadMe.md

 ## D.s.m.
 ![](Workfiles/Render.png)

 	Play as D.s.m.
 (David's Stupid Model) on Switch.
+Original character from Snolonely.
 	Commissioned by daver6566, thanks !

 	Several textures are made by